lintermanlab/B_flu_scRNAseq/README.md

 - Differential expression and differential abundance analyses
 - Diffusion Map generation

 The `data` sub-directory contains the output from these Rmd file.
 Some of these files are too large to host on github.
-The final 'SingleCellExperiment' object is available.
+The final `SingleCellExperiment` object is available.

 ### Turner dataset reanalysis directory